 A short tram ride from Hauptbahnhof

-brought us to the western district of Neuhausen-Nymphenburg, where the
+brought us to the western district of Neuhausen-Nymphenburg.
+The moment we approached the Nymphenburg

 Palace, its immense Baroque façade appeared like a vision of elegance